 If a grantee's employment, service relationship or membership on the board of directors terminates for any reason, the grantee's restricted units and restricted phantom units will be automatically forfeited unless, and to the extent, the compensation committee provides otherwise.
 Common units to be delivered in connection with the grant of restricted units or upon the vesting of restricted phantom units may be common units acquired by our general partner on the open market, common units already owned by our general partner, common units acquired by our general partner directly from us or any other person or any combination of the foregoing.
-TransMontaigne Services Inc. will be entitled to reimbursement by us for the cost incurred in acquiring common units.
-Thus, the cost of the restricted units and delivery of common units upon the vesting of restricted phantom units will be borne by us.
+TransMontaigne Services Inc. will be entitled to reimbursement by us for the cost incurred in acquiring common units in connection with the grant of restricted units or upon the vesting of restricted phantom units will be borne by us.
 If we issue new common units in connection with the grant of restricted units or upon vesting of the restricted phantom units, the total number of common units outstanding will increase.
-The compensation committee, in its discretion, may grant tandem distribution rights with respect to restricted phantom units.
+The compensation committee, in its discretion, may grant tandem distribution rights with respect to restricted units and tandem distribution equivalent rights with respect to restricted phantom units.